colah/ByronTrialNotes/day7.md

     * Cottages (note: where cottages?
 Tiny township)
     * Didn't drink, didn't do drugs.
     * He'd heard stuff in the news but not involved in any protest groups.
-    * He's involved in social groups including hacklab.to, toronto area security clutch (sp? in notes), surveilance club .ca ( a face group book he was involved in -- corrected to facebook group)
+    * He's involved in social groups including hacklab.to, Toronto area security clutch (sp? in notes), surveillance club .ca ( a face group book he was involved in -- corrected to facebook group)
     * Asked about hacklab, which he gave address of...
     * Anyone talking about the G20?
 Discusses one location where people are meeting.
 Convergence Space
     * Anyone planning violence?
 Not that he knows.
 A few specific examples.